Dear Literary Folk,

 Terry Ehret

-Sonoma County Literary Update Co-editor
+Sonoma County Literary Update co-editor

 Ground-breaking Mexican-American musician, artist, and activist Joan Baez joins accomplished writer, professor, and tribal leader Chairman Greg Sarris in a conversation about writing, creating, and legacy.
 Sarris is co-executive producer of Joan Baez: I Am A Noise, a deeply personal, profound, and haunting documentary that follows Baez on her 2018 Fare Thee Well goodbye tour and explores memory and abuse through home videos, journal entries, photographs, and therapy tapes.
 This pairing sold out in a few days last year, so we invited this dynamic duo again!